edgar-demeude/argument-frontend/README.md

 # Argument Visualisation

 A web application built with **Next.js 14**, **React**, and **Tailwind CSS** for visualising argumentative structures.
-The project enables users to explore argument relations, predict support/attack links, and visualise debates interactively in 3D.
+Users can visualise argument relations interactively in 3D, predict support/attack links, and generate ABA+ frameworks interactively.

 ---